...

 The following are the brands using serif fonts:

-The following are the Serif fonts styles:
+The following are the Serif font styles:

 • Georgia